Houston Texans: Bill O'Brien years (2014–2020)

-Rebuilding years (2021–present)
+Rebuilding years (2021–2022)

 On January 27, 2021, the Texans hired David Culley as the team's head coach.
 Culley most recently worked as the Baltimore Ravens assistant head coach, wide receivers coach and passing game coordinator.
 On February 12, 2021, the Texans released all-pro defensive end J.J.
 Watt.
 It was confirmed that Watt personally requested owner Cal McNair for his release.

-On January 13, 2022, the Texans fired David Culley. as the team's head coach and promoted defensive coordinator Lovie Smith as the team's fifth head coach on February 7, 2022.
-The team traded away their starting quarterback Deshaun Watson to the Cleveland Browns and a 2024 fifth round pick for three 1st round picks, a 3rd round pick and a 4th round pick on March 20, 2022.
-The Texans opened their 2022 season in a tie game against the Indianapolis Colts, the franchise’s first tie in their 20 year existence.
-On January 9, 2023, the Texans announced that they were going in a different direction by firing Lovie Smith.
+On January 13, 2022, the Texans fired David Culley after posting a 4–13 record as the team's head coach and promoted defensive coordinator Lovie Smith as the team's fifth head coach on February 7, 2022.
+The team traded away their starting quarterback Deshaun Watson to the Cleveland Browns and a 2024 fifth round pick for three 1st round picks, a 3rd round pick and a 4th round pick on March 20, 2022, due to sexual misconduct lawsuits toward Watson.
+The Texans opened their 2022 season in a tie game against the Indianapolis Colts, the franchise's first tie in their 20-year existence.
+On January 9, 2023, the Texans announced that they were going in a different direction by firing Lovie Smith after a 3–13–1 season.

+Ryans and Stroud era (2023–present)

+On January 31, 2023, the Texans hired former player and 49ers defensive coordinator DeMeco Ryans as their new head coach, making him the sixth head coach in franchise history.
+In the 2023 NFL draft the Texans selected Ohio State quarterback C. J. Stroud and traded up to the third pick to select Defensive End Will Anderson Jr..
+Under Ryans and Stroud, the team saw improved fortunes as they made the playoffs while winning the AFC South for the first time since the 2019 season with a 10–7 record, becoming the first NFL team to win their division under a rookie head coach and quarterback.
+The team defeated the Cleveland Browns 45–14 in the Wild Card Round.
+The Texans saw their season end in the Divisional Round with a 34–10 loss to the Baltimore Ravens.
+Stroud would later be named NFL offensive Rookie of the Year, and Anderson Jr. would be named NFL defensive Rookie of the Year Award.
+Ryans also finished in a tie in total votes for NFL Coach of the Year with Browns head coach Kevin Stefanski though he lost the award in a tiebreaker due to having one less first place vote.
+The 2024 season saw the Texans repeat as AFC South champions with a 10–7 record and make the playoffs.
+They defeated the Los Angeles Chargers in the wildcard round with a 32-12 win and lost to the Chiefs in the divisional round.